International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_6_Usage_Control.md

 ##### **CONNECTOR**

 The Connector is the main technical component for implementing Usage Control.
-Hence, Usage Control enhanced Connectors, such as the Level 2 Certified Connector, contain relevant components to perform Usage Control enforcement as Data Consumer (PEPs, Interceptors; PDPs, PMPs).
+Hence, Usage Control enhanced Connectors, such as the Trusted Connector, contain relevant components to perform Usage Control enforcement as Data Consumer (PEPs, Interceptors; PDPs, PMPs).
 However, PMPs and PDPs do not need to be part of the Connector.
 In addition, Connectors as Data Providers should provide the technology-dependent policies to the data they provide – for all kinds of systems and enforcement technologies that are part of the ecosystem.

 ##### **CLEARING HOUSE**